 What Penalties Are Imposed On Drug Offenders in New Jersey?

 A drug crime conviction can lead to serious penalties, including jail or prison time, fines, community service, and probation.

-The exact penalties that you will face if convicted will vary depending on a number of factors, including your criminal record, nature of the crime, type of controlled substance, and amount of controlled substance involved in the crime.
+The exact penalties that you will face if convicted will vary depending on a number of factors, including your criminal record, nature of drug charge, the crime, type of controlled substance, and amount of controlled substance involved in the crime.

 How A Criminal Defense Attorney Can Beat Drug Charges in New Jersey